SZB12/Course3PeerGradeAssignment/README.md

 Finally, the data are summarized by taking the mean value of all observations of each feature for each participant and activity.
 The resulting table includes 180 observations (30 participants by 6 activities).

-# codebook.txt
+# CodeBook.md

-This text file includes detailed descriptions of all features in the final, tidy database.
+This markdown file includes detailed descriptions of all features in the final, tidy database.

 # average means and standard deviations_tidy data.txt